Daniel-Walbolt/tailwind-plugin/README.md

 > Utility means all styles not located in a layer are added as utilities.
 > Components means all styles not located in a layer are added as components.
 >
-> Refer to tailwind documentation for the difference between component and utilities.
+> Refer to tailwind documentation for the difference between components and utilities.
 >
 > Defaults to "Utility".
 >